Talking about safety on cell phones and devices will strengthen your relationship with your child.

 We also encourage you to talk about SAFE RELATIONSHIPS with your child because they might go to someone else during a difficult time, and we want that person to be safe.
 Our tools can help you start these conversations.

-2. Affirm your child regularly that they are special and worthy - Download simple cards -OR- Download colorful cards (PDF)
+2. Affirm your child regularly that they are special and worthy: Affirmation Cards - Simple -OR- Affirmation Cards - Colorful (PDF)